minio/directpv-docs/content/resource-management/scheduling.md

 Note the following behaviors:

 - If no drives match, DirectPV returns an error.
-- In case of any error, Kubernetes retries the request.
+- In case of an error, Kubernetes retries the request.
 - In the event two or more parallel requests schedule the same drive, the drive successfully schedules for one request.
   All other requests fail and retry.